 Our Collaborator David Serra this time he talks about the importance of pelvic floor care in women athletes

-The loss of urine during sports practice they are more frequent than we think, up to 80% in some sports.
-Impress, right?
-It is a situation that takes place in silence thinking that it happens only to us, but it is much more frequent than we suppose and leads many women to abandon their favorite sport and that feels so good.
+Our loss of urine during sports practice they are more frequent than we think, up to 80% in some sports.
+Impressive right ?.
+It is a situation that is carried on in silence thinking that it happens only to us, but it is much more frequent than we suppose and it leads many women to abandon their favorite sport and that it suits them so well.

 The good news is that can be prevented y in many cases heal.
-This is the responsibility of physiotherapy in urogynecology, obstetrics and coloproctology, a specialty that takes care of our pelvic floor and abdomen and which is very new and still somewhat unknown in our country.
+Physiotherapy in urogynecology, obstetrics and coloproctology is responsible for this, a specialty that takes care of our pelvic floor and abdomen and is very new and still somewhat unknown in our country.

 What is the pelvic floor?

-It is the most unknown musculature of our body and more hidden by our taboos and culture for being a source of pleasure.
-It is located in the lower part of our pelvis and intervenes in basic functions for all of us such as urination and defecation, continence of urine, gas or feces, pregnancy and childbirth, sexual relations, supports our pelvic viscera (bladder, uterus, vagina, rectum) and contributes to lumbar stability and posture in its synergistic action with deep abdominals.
-Lumbar stability means less injury and less back pain.
+It is the most unknown musculature of our body and most hidden by our taboos and culture because it is a source of pleasures.
+It is located in the lower part of our pelvis and intervenes in basic functions for all of us such as urination and defecation, the continence of urine, gases or feces, pregnancy and childbirth, sexual relations, it supports our pelvic viscera (bladder, uterus, vagina, rectum) and contributes to lumbar stability and posture in its synergistic action with deep abdominals.
+Lumbar stability means fewer injuries and less back pain.